Kotaro-Fujisaki/kotaro-fujisaki.github.io/_pages/about.md

   - /about.html
 ---

-I am a second-year PhD student in Economics at University College London (UCL).
+I am a third-year PhD student in Economics at University College London (UCL).

-My research interests are centred around Development and Labour Economics, with a focus on migration, gender, and education in Asian countries.
+My research focuses on Development and Labour Economics.

-(Some pages of this website are still under construction.)
+I explore how social norms shape the behaviour of individuals and firms, with particular attention to the following questions: [1] How culture, language, and norms influence policy effectiveness and economic outcomes [2] Firm behaviour and labour market consequences when firms adopt objectives beyond profit maximisation